Editorial Team email: firstname.lastname@example.org

 We ask contributors to Pratu to agree to the following terms:

 - Authors retain copyright of their work, whilst Pratu has first right of publication of the work under the Creative Commons Attribution License.
 Others can share the work whilst acknowledging the author and first publication with Pratu.

-- Authors may post the work elsewhere during the submission process e.g. their own website, to encourage further exchanges and citations.
+- Authors may post the approved version of the work elsewhere during the submission process, e.g. an institutional repository, to encourage further exchanges and citations.

 Journal sponsorship and institutional affiliation